false-fox/playing-card-generator/README.md

 This was never intended to be public, but this upload is part of an initiviatve to open source stuff that's just laying in my hard drive.
 I probably won't be making improvements but I will bugfix.
 Feel free to contact me if you have questions.

 The program uses Node.JS and HTML to create the cards and puppeteer to render them to images.
+You can edit the css and html in the source code to manipulate the rendered card's appearences.

 /playingcards is for classic, rectangular shaped cards. /playingcardssquare/ is for square ones (see: preview).